aicoforge/cursor-fpga-forge/README.md

 VITIS_PATH="/home/user/xilinx/Vitis/2022.2"   # Custom user installation
 ```

+## Technology Stack

+**AI Tools**:
+- Cursor IDE (AI code editor) or similar AI assistants
+- Public LLMs like OpenAI and Claude
+- Private LLM services (for enterprise security needs)
+- Automated error diagnosis and fixes

+**FPGA Platform**:
+- Xilinx Alveo U50/U250/U280 and AIE series
+- Vitis HLS 2022.1+
+- Custom FPGA platform support
+- Cross-platform compatibility

-## Vision & Future
+## Roadmap & Future Development

-This is just the beginning.
-We're building towards:

-- **Multi-kernel Orchestration**: Complex FPGA systems with AI-generated interconnects
+Based on this automated verification foundation, we're building towards comprehensive design and verification automation:

+**Near-term Extensions**:
-- **Waveform AI Debugging**: AI analyzes simulation traces and suggests fixes
+- **Intelligent Error Diagnosis**: AI analyzes error messages and suggests fixes automatically
-- **Performance Optimization**: AI recommends HLS pragma optimizations automatically
+- **Performance Optimization**: AI recommends HLS pragma optimizations and resource allocation
+- **Interactive Debugging**: AI-assisted waveform analysis and debugging guidance
+- **Design Template Generation**: AI creates optimized design structures from specifications

+**Long-term Vision**:
+- **Multi-kernel System Design**: Complex FPGA systems with AI-generated interconnects
+- **Advanced Waveform Analysis**: AI analyzes simulation traces and identifies issues
-- **Cross-Platform Generation**: Support for Intel FPGAs, different vendors
+- **Cross-Platform Generation**: Support for Intel FPGAs, different vendors, and custom boards
 - **Real-time Collaboration**: Team-based FPGA development with AI assistance
+- **Full Lifecycle Automation**: From concept to optimized, verified hardware implementation

 ## Why This Matters

 Most FPGA engineers spend about 70% of their time on verification and debugging instead of real innovation.
-Our mission is to make FPGA development as fast and easy as software, with AI handling the boring parts so engineers can focus on breakthroughs.
-The result is faster time-to-market, lower barriers to using FPGAs, and more innovation in hardware acceleration.
+Our mission is to make FPGA development as fast and easy as software development, with AI handling the tedious work so engineers can focus on breakthroughs.
+The result:

+- **Faster Time-to-Market**: Reduce development cycles from months to weeks
+- **Lower Barriers**: Make FPGA technology accessible to more developers
+- **More Innovation**: Free engineers to focus on solving real problems
+- **Better Quality**: Automated frameworks reduce human error

 ## Contributing & Services

+### Commercial Services

-We offer **AI Agent + Automated FPGA Verification services** through [aicoforge](https://aicoforge.com), where clients can choose different AI agents and FPGA platforms based on their specific requirements.
-This project demonstrates our capabilities using Cursor and Xilinx U50 as an example implementation.
+We offer **AI Agent + FPGA Auto Design & Verification services** through [aicoforge.com](https://aicoforge.com), where clients can choose different AI agents and FPGA platforms based on their specific requirements.
+This GitHub project demonstrates our capabilities using Cursor and Xilinx U50 as an example implementation.

-For enterprise clients with specific security, compliance, or customization needs, we can assist in deploying private, local, or customized LLM services to provide tailored AI agent solutions that meet your organizational requirements.

-Our commercial services include:
+**Our Services Include**:
-- Multi-kernel system verification
+- Multi-core system verification
 - Custom IP integration and testing
 - Performance optimization and debugging
-- Platform-specific adaptation (Intel FPGAs, custom boards)
+- Platform-specific adaptation (Intel FPGA, custom boards)
 - Enterprise deployment and training
+- Private LLM deployment (for security and compliance needs)

-For commercial projects, contact us through [aicoforge](https://aicoforge.com).
+For commercial projects, contact us through [aicoforge.com](https://aicoforge.com).

 ### Open Source Contributions

-This is our initial open-source project as we build aicoforge!
-We welcome:
+**This is our first open-source project as we build AICOFORGE!** We welcome:
 - Bug reports and feature requests
 - Platform support (Intel FPGAs, different boards)
-- Integration with other tools
+- Integration with other AI tools and workflows
 - Documentation improvements
+- Sharing your success stories

+Join us in making FPGA development accessible to everyone!

 ## Connect With Us

-- **Startup:** [aicoforge](https://aicoforge.com) - Building the future of FPGA development
+- **Website**: [aicoforge.com](https://aicoforge.com) - Building the future of FPGA development
-- **Vision:** AI Agent + FPGA Automated Directive technology - AI that understands hardware
+- **Vision**: AI Agent + FPGA Auto Design & Verification - AI that understands hardware
-- **Mission:** Turning FPGA complexity into simplicity, one automated verification at a time
+- **Mission**: Turning FPGA complexity into simplicity, one automated workflow at a time
+- **Contact**: kevinjan@aicoforge.com

+---

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## Acknowledgments

+Built with the AICOFORGE team.
+As a Xilinx certified partner, we're dedicated to pushing the boundaries of FPGA development and making it accessible to all engineers.